 Medical experts continue to debate the value of breakfast.
 Traditionally, it has been called the most important meal of the day.
 However, more research into dietary habits and how these habits contribute to overall health indicate that breakfast may not be necessary for everyone.
 That said, for most older adults, breakfast is still an essential part of a healthy diet.

-In fact, skipping breakfast has been associated with an increased risk of heart disease.
-While the reasons why are not entirely clear, experts believe that skipping breakfast often leads to overeating later in the day.
-Since breakfast offers the perfect way to break your overnight fasting (hence the name) and replenish your glucose levels, it is one of the easiest ways to have more energy throughout the day and even burn more calories.
+In fact, skipping breakfast might be associated with an increased risk of noncoronary cardiovascular disease.4 While the reasons why are not entirely clear, experts believe that skipping breakfast often leads to overeating later in the day.
+Breakfast offers a great way to break your overnight fasting (hence the name).
+Plus, it is one of the easiest ways to increase your energy level over the whole day.

 That said, you can't eat just anything for breakfast and expect it to improve your heart health.
 It is best to avoid sugary cereals and other high-calorie items in the morning.
 While fruits, grains, and eggs are all great options, you should talk to your doctor to help you determine the best breakfast options for you.